Media

 Latest News

 Over the past several months, I’ve often been asked by reporters, fellow members of Congress and constituents alike what a future with artificial intelligence might look like and what role Congress should play in regulating this revolutionary technology.
+As the only member of Congress with a graduate degree in AI, and as a computer programmer who has written millions of lines of code over a 30-year career in software development, I’ve devoted substantial thought to these questions.

 U.S. Congressman Jay Obernolte (R-CA) introduced H.R.
-2739, the Quantum Sandbox for Near-Term Applications Act on Thursday alongside co-lead Rep. Haley Stevens (D-MI) and original cosponsors Rep.
+2739, the Quantum Sandbox for Near-Term Applications Act on Thursday alongside co-lead Rep. Haley Stevens (D-MI) and original cosponsors Rep. Randy Weber (R-TX) and Rep. Richard Hudson (R-NC).

 U.S. Rep. Jay Obernolte is taking the Department of Veterans Affairs to task over what he describes as a hostile work environment at Loma Linda VA Medical Center.

 U.S. Congressman Jay Obernolte (CA-23) is inviting high school students from California’s 23rd District to participate in the 2023 Congressional Art Competition.
-Each spring, members of the U.S.
+Each spring, members of the U.S. House of Representatives host a nationwide high school art contest, offering a wonderful opportunity to showcase the talent and creativity of our district's young artists.

 Today, House Committee on Veterans’ Affairs Chairman Mike Bost (R-Ill.), and Rep.

-The only member of Congress with an advanced degree in artificial intelligence says lawmakers should move slowly to impose new regulations on AI, in part because policymakers and even experts in the field have yet to lay out clear regulatory object
+The only member of Congress with an advanced degree in artificial intelligence says lawmakers should move slowly to impose new regulations on AI, in part because policymakers and even experts in the field have yet to lay out clear regulatory objectives.

 U.S. Congressmen Jay Obernolte (R-Hesperia) and Jimmy Panetta (D-Carmel Valley) introduced H.R.
 1718, the Artificial Intelligence for National Security Act, on Wednesday to ensure better security of DOD computer systems through AI enabled cybersecurity programs.